Sarkan DocumentationSarkan Documentation

 kubectl get saunafscluster saunafs-cluster --namespace saunafs-operator

 For SaunaFS cluster to work you must create at least one Metadata volume and one Chunk volume.
-Create metadata and chunk volumes using one of below methods.
+If you have defined selectors in the SaunafsCluster specification, you can use them to label the selected Persistent Volumes or Persistent Volume Claims and let the operator create volumes automatically:

 Metadata servers should be on different nodes for better failure tolerance.
 Metadata server node is chosen by kube-scheduler based on PVC used by metadata volume, so it's recommended to set proper node affinity for PVC used for metadata volumes.